-Court's duty to give reasons for rulings 15w.
+Court's duty to give reasons for rulings

+15w.
 (1) Where the Court makes a relevant ruling-

-- (a) it shall state in open Court, but in the absence of the jury, its reasons for the ruling; and - (b) if it is a Magistrates' Court, it shall cause the ruling and the reasons for it to be entered in the register of the Court's proceedings. - (2) In this section "relevant ruling" means- - (a) a ruling on whether an item of evidence is evidence of a person's bad character; - (b) a ruling on whether an item of evidence is admissible under section 15M or 15N [including a ruling on an application under section 15N(3)]; or - (c) a ruling under section 15T.
+- (a) it shall state in open Court, but in the absence of the jury, its reasons for the ruling; and - (b) if it is a Magistrates' Court, it shall cause the ruling and the reasons for it to be entered in the register of the Court's proceedings.

+(2) In this section "relevant ruling" means-

+- (a) a ruling on whether an item of evidence is evidence of a person's bad character: - (b) a ruling on whether an item of evidence is admissible under section 15M or 15N;or - (c) a ruling under section 15T.